LeaseySocial.

 Accounts.

-LeaseySocial supports multiple Mastodon accounts.
+LeaseySocial supports multiple Mastodon and Bluesky accounts.

 When an account is selected, the Timelines list changes to show the timelines configured for that account.